erinosb/HTSF_workshop/01_RNAseq_alignment.md

 Wow!
 This is getting really cluttered fast!

 It is often easier to package the tophat commands into a shell script for ease of execution.
-In this case, the script will look like...
+Shell scripts are files containing a list of commands you want to be executed.
+In this case, our very basic shell script will read as below.

 **script02_tophat_single.sh**
 ```bash